Evernote/evernote-sdk-ios/README.md

 You have a few options:

 - Copy the evernote-sdk-ios folder into your Xcode project.
-- Add the evernote-sdk-ios xcodeproj to your project/workspace.
 - Build the evernote-sdk-ios as a static library and include the .h's and .a.
 (Make sure to add the `-ObjC` flag to your "Other Linker flags" if you choose this option).
 More info [here](http://developer.apple.com/library/ios/#technotes/iOSStaticLibraries/Articles/configuration.html#/apple_ref/doc/uid/TP40012554-CH3-SW2).
 - Use [cocoapods](http://cocoapods.org), a nice Objective-C dependency manager.
 Our pod name is "Evernote-SDK-iOS".